Wolli Creek, New South Wales: Transport

 The Princes Highway links Wolli Creek north to Tempe and the Sydney central business district and south to Arncliffe and Rockdale.
 The M5 South Western Motorway, with entrances and exits at nearby Arncliffe, runs south-west towards Liverpool and north-east towards Botany and the city.

 Wolli Creek railway station is a railway hub and connects to the Illawarra line and Airport & South Line on the Sydney Trains network.

 The 348 bus route operates from Wolli Creek station to Prince of Wales Hospital via Tempe, St Peters, Kensington and the University of New South Wales.
 The 422 bus route travels from Kogarah to Wolli Creek, then continues to Railway Square.

 Recreational facilities

 Cahill Park is located along the Princes Highway and Gertrude Street, fronting the Cooks River.
 Facilities offered include playground equipment, electrical barbecues and sporting fields for cricket and rugby.
 Tennis courts are also located adjacent to Cahill Park.
 Discovery Point Park is a privately owned park, which is open to the public, located along the Princes Highway and Brodie Sparks Drive.
 Discovery Point Park offers over three hectares of landscaped waterfront parklands, with provisions for walking and cycling.
 Other recreation facilities include Kogarah Golf Course, located along Marsh Street and the St George Rowing Club, on Levey Street.
-Have Wolli Creek Region Park can enjoy bushwalk and have picnic and barbecue.
+Wolli Creek Regional Park has bushwalking tracks and barbecuing facilities.